 Of course, you should show that you care about their school success, but that doesn’t mean breathing in their neck for every move they make there.
 Not only is it not helpful, but it can create a very negative effect.

 You don’t want them to think that super-mom and super-dad will always jump in and make up for their slacking.
-And you don’t want them to think that they are incapable of handling their school obligations by themselves.
+And you don’t want them to feel that they are incapable of handling their school obligations by themselves.

 What is your parenting goal?
 Every parent should make sure that their children will grow into independent and competent adults, ready to take on every challenge that life brings.

 A professional writer with over a decade of incessant writing skills.
-Her topics of interest and expertise range from psychology, to all sorts of disciplines such as science and news.
+Her topics of interest and expertise range from health, nutrition and psychology.